Find out how I did a camper door replacement fix for $1.67 instead of getting a new one! Easy fix that just takes a little bit of your time.

 My goodness.
-I think this is when I started to laugh and feel all amazing and genius like.
+I think this new rv door fix stage is when I started to laugh and feel all amazing and genius-like.
 Invincible even!
 This was going to happen!

 A wood planer was the ticket.
 This thing is on my shopping list!

-A wood planer shaves down the wood with each swipe, which is much quicker than sanding.
+A wood planer shaves down wood with each swipe, which is much quicker and an easier way to shape wood than sanding.

 This is where the work went fast so I didn’t take pictures (I needed my hands).
-The wood was slightly shaved down so the outer moulding could fit on top if it easier.
+The wood was slightly shaved down so the outer moulding could fit on top of it easier.

 I didn’t use any caulking but I think it could use some so the wood doesn’t rot again.
 That’s on the list too.

-“Well, since you ARE here Otto… wouldja mind holding the 20000 ton door up so I can connect it?”
+“Well, since you ARE here Otto… wouldja mind holding the 20000 ton door up so I can attach it again?”

-This beast (needing a makeover I might add) is fixed and road worthy!
+The travel trailer door is fixed and road worthy!
 And know what?
 The door works better than it did before it needed fixing.
-No more slamming, just a nice quiet *click.* Wow.
+No more slamming, nor frustrating rv locks issues… just a nice quiet *click.* Wow.

 I DID IT!

 I remember a similar conversation with that same friend.
-I found being a homeowner on my own absolutely daunting at the time.
+Being a homeowner on my own absolutely daunting at the time.
 I didn’t know how to fix anything and here I was buying my own place.
 But even then he said…

 “Everything is fixable.”